-The market for our CCS products is competitive.
-The majority of competition is from IBM, HP, Dell, SGI, Bull and Fujitsu that offer open-standards cluster solutions with special software to address the growth in the mid-range supercomputing market.
+The market for our Cray CS300 product line is competitive.
+The majority of competition is from IBM, HP, Dell, SGI, Bull and Fujitsu that offer open-standards cluster solutions to address the growth in the mid-range supercomputing market.
 We compete primarily on the basis of price/performance, open-standards architecture, flexible configurations, energy-efficiency, reliability, scalability, comprehensive cluster management, corporate reputation and account relationships.
-Our market approach is to offer cluster solutions that provide greater performance on the large and complex computational problems and superior price/ performance on many important applications in this market segment.
+Our market approach is to offer cluster solutions that provide greater performance on the large and complex computational problems and superior price/performance on many important applications in this market segment.